Ethiopia

 Recent funding

-Support for the Mendida clinic
+Support for Mendida Center

 Objectives

-To ensure the functioning of the Mendida dispensary.
+Ensuring the running of the Mendida Center

 Beneficiaries